 Northwestern University Feinberg School of Medicine (Fellowship)

 The hematology and oncology fellowship at Northwestern University Feinberg School of Medicine has graduated 29 students in the past ten years.
-Of those, 12 are working in private practice, and the other 17 are working on the academic side of medicine, be it in a teaching hospital or as a researcher.
-The three areas of focus for this program are clinical experiences, research, and ongoing education.
+Of those, 12 work in private practice, and the other 17 work on the academic side of medicine, be it in a teaching hospital or as a researcher.
+This program’s three areas of focus are clinical experiences, research, and ongoing education.

-To help fellows achieve their goals, this program has a formal mentorship program.
-Fellows can choose their mentor based on if they want to pursue research or direct client care.
+This program has a formal mentorship program to help fellows achieve their goals.
+Fellows can choose their mentor based on whether they want to pursue research or direct client care.
 Regardless of the kind of mentor chosen, all fellows participate in some research projects to develop physician-scientist skills.

 Moffitt Cancer Center (Fellowship)

 The oncology and hematology fellowship at the Moffitt Cancer Center is for aspiring practitioners and researchers alike.
-Candidates for this program must have a strong scientific background due to the research-intensive nature of this subspecialty.
-Participants will gain basic laboratory skills alongside more technical, clinical research expertise.
+Due to the research-intensive nature of this subspecialty, candidates for this program must have a strong scientific background.
+Participants will gain basic laboratory skills alongside more technical clinical research expertise.
 The overall goal is to create lifelong learners who stay abreast of the latest developments in this field.

 Loyola University Chicago Stritch School of Medicine (Fellowship)